cdalsania/python-challenge/README.md

 ## PyBank

 * In this challenge, creating a Python script for analyzing the financial records of a company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+There will be a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

 * Task is to create a Python script that analyzes the records to calculate each of the following: